-Table 3 summarizes the expected overhead, which sums to 10.3 days.
+Table 4 summarizes the expected overhead, which sums to 10.8 days.
+The dominant overhead comes from switching from the polarized to unpolarized state and vice versa.
+Target anneals will need to be performed about every other day, and the material replaced once a week.
 Measurements of the dilution from the unpolarized materials contained in the target, and of the packing fraction due to the granular composition of the target material will be performed with a carbon target.
-Target annealing will be performed approximately once per day, and target material changes will be performed slightly more than once a week.
-Configuration changes include rotation of the magnetic field of the target from parallel to perpendicular and vice versa.